 Just as it rejects a formula based upon percentages, the Commission also rejects a “bright-line” definition of shared custody to “discourage disputes over time-sharing as a means of affecting support amounts.”

-They do write that “a finding of shared physical custody should be made only where each parent exercises physical care and control of the child for periods substantially in excess of two overnights on alternate weekends, alternate holidays, some vacation time, and other visits of short duration, which may occasion an overnight stay during the week.
-While periods substantially in excess of this schedule are required for a finding of shared physical custody, the commission emphasizes that an equal time-sharing is not required for such finding.”
+However, they do write that “a finding of shared physical custody should be made only where each parent exercises physical care and control of the child for periods substantially in excess of two overnights on alternate weekends, alternate holidays, some vacation time, and other visits of short duration, which may occasion an overnight stay during the week.
+While periods substantially in excess of this schedule are required for a finding of shared physical custody, the Commission emphasizes that an equal time-sharing is not required for such finding.”

 Finally, the Commission leaves it to the Courts to determine “what precise level of sharing is sufficient to warrant a deviation from presumptive support amounts.”

 Please check out this article to learn more about how you calculate child support under the Connecticut Child Support Guidelines.
 Or, head here to learn more about the other deviation criteria.
 If you have questions or want to learn more about how child support might work in your specific situation, please get in touch with us either here or by phone at 860-530-4316.